 These are just a few examples of the projects children will undertake, and we are continuously seeking to expand the involvement all our students have in educational experiences beyond our doors to enrich their educational and life experience.

-focused.
-Learn from mistakes
+mind, concentrate and be focused.
+Learn from mistakes and problems.

-and problems.